 AllianceBernstein Investments and AllianceBernstein (Luxembourg) S.A. (each a wholly-owned subsidiary of AllianceBernstein) act as distributor and/or placing agent of company-sponsored mutual funds and receive distribution services fees from certain of those funds as partial reimbursement of the distribution expenses they incur.
-Period-over-period fluctuations of distribution revenues are typically in-line with fluctuations of Retail average AUM.
+Period-over-period fluctuations of distribution revenues are typically in-line with fluctuations of the corresponding mutual funds average AUM.